QCP: A Practical Separation Logic-based C Program Verification Tool

 \section{Abstract}

 As software systems increase in size and complexity dramatically, ensuring their correctness, security, and reliability becomes an increasingly formidable challenge.
-Despite significant advancements in verification techniques and tools, there still remain substantial difficulties when applying these tools to complex, real-world scenarios.
-To address these difficulties, this paper introduces a novel verification tool, called \textbf{Qualified C Programming Verifier (QCP)}.
-QCP incorporates a refined front-end assertion language to enhance user interaction.
-The proposed assertion language aims to lower the entry barrier for verification tools, improve proof efficiency by improving automation, and facilitate a deeper understanding of both the program and its verification results.
+Despite significant advancements in verification techniques and tools, their practical application to complex, real-world systems is often hindered by critical gaps in both automation and expressiveness.
+To address these difficulties, this paper presents \textbf{Qualified C Programming Verifier (QCP)}, a novel verification tool that integrates annotation-based automatic verification with interactive proving using Rocq.
+QCP employs symbolic execution and a separation logic entailment solver to automatically discharge many verification obligations, while deferring more complex obligations to Rocq for manual proof.
+Furthermore, QCP includes a VS Code extension designed to enhance proof efficiency and support a deeper understanding of both the program behavior and verification outcomes.

 \keywords{Program Verification, Programming Languages, Separation Logic}